Richard Branson: How to find a mentor

 Connect to the support community for entrepreneurs

-"One of the best things about starting up a business now is that a whole support community is readily accessible online to entrepreneurs.
+"One of the best things about starting up a business now is that a whole support community is readily accessible online and through social media to entrepreneurs.

 YouTube offers some fantastic advice videos, and Y Combinator has an excellent series of lectures available.
 The various TED and TEDx Talks are an incredible resource too - and I must mention our own Mentor Mondays advice videos on virgin.com!
 The forums for entrepreneurs might be especially helpful.